What's the Difference Between White Noise and Green Noise

 While less commonly used than white noise, green noise has its applications:

 1. Relaxation and Meditation: Green noise is popular for relaxation and meditation purposes due to its calming nature, helping individuals achieve a sense of tranquility.
+A study published in the journal PLOS ONE found that listening to nature sounds, including green noise, can induce a relaxed state and reduce stress levels (6).

 2. Tinnitus Relief: People suffering from tinnitus may find relief by listening to green noise, as it can mask the ringing or buzzing sensations in the ears.
+A study published in the American Journal of Audiology suggests that green noise can be an effective sound therapy option for individuals with tinnitus (7).

 Comparing White Noise and Green Noise